davidsword/espanso-search/README.md

 $ esp <keyword>
 ```

-Lists out matches from the query, showing both the trigger and replacement values.
-Hit `Enter` to copy replacement value to clipboard.
+Lists out matches from the query (fuzzy searches triggers and replacements).
+Hit `Enter` to copy the selected matches replacement value to clipboard.

 ![](assets/demo.gif)